Combating Modern Slavery

 Lush is a UK cosmetics brand, with its head office in Poole and an additional office in London.
 Lush was started in 1995 by a close-knit team who have worked together for over 40 years.
 The first Lush shop opened at 29 High St, Poole in April 1995, with products being made in a small space above the shop.
 Lush places emphasis on the benefits of using the finest quality fresh, natural ingredients in our products for their nutritious effects on the body and mind.
 We strive to ensure our products reach our customers in the freshest condition, when they are most potent and effective – it’s at the heart of our philosophy.
 We use ingredients such as fruits and vegetables, herbs, flowers, butters and essential oils – organic wherever possible – and with minimal synthetic preservatives.
 All products are vegetarian, and the majority are vegan too.

 Lush’s global expansion, whilst rapid, has been carefully controlled.
-More than 25 years on, Lush has over 100 stores in the UK, 900+ shops worldwide and is present in 47 countries, with manufacturing operations in 6 countries (UK, North America, Germany, Croatia, Japan & Australia), employing around 12,000 people throughout the Lush Group during peak production.
-We also have Lush Spas in select locations across the UK, France, Korea, Japan and Spain.
+More than 25 years on, Lush has over 106 stores in the UK, 886 shops worldwide (including all Group and Partner shops) and is present in 50 countries, with manufacturing operations in 6 countries (UK, North America, Germany, Croatia, Japan & Australia), employing around 11,000 people throughout the Lush Group during peak production.
+We also have Lush Spas in select locations across the UK, France, Korea, Japan and Spain with more Spas due to open in the US, Canada and the UAE soon.
 We invent, manufacture and retail our own range of unique products so that we can be confident that our beliefs and ethics are carried through at all stages.

 We are very proud to offer a range of fresh, handmade cosmetic products which are all manufactured in house and sold through our retail shops, digital channels and collaborative partners.